Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 How to Remove Bike Pedals

-Before starting, shift the chain onto the big chainring to protect your hands from the teeth, just in case the tool slips while applying pressure to tighten or loosen the pedals.
-Additionally, if you have Shimano pedals, take note of the narrow lock nut on the inside.
-This nut is for servicing the pedal itself, not installing and removing it, so don’t loosen it.
+Before starting with the removal or replacement, shift the chain onto the large chainring to protect your hands from the chainring teeth, just in case the tool slips while applying pressure to tighten or loosen the pedals.

 Right Pedal Removal — Drivetrain Side